tamarin-prover/tamarin-prover/manual/src/005_protocol-specification-rules.md

 generated by the built-in fresh rule.

-Finally, the rule depends on the actor's long-term private key, which we can obtain from the persistent fact generated by the `Generate_DH_key_pair` rule presented previously.
+Finally, the rule depends on the actor's long-term private key, which we can obtain from the fact generated by the `Generate_DH_key_pair` rule presented previously.

 The response message is an exponentiation of `g` to the power of a computed